 If you want to make an instant emotional connection with your audience, why not post a GIF?

-Giphy is super quick and easy to use.
+Giphy is a super quick and easy to use gif maker.
 While it’s not particularly sophisticated, it took us less than 3 minutes to create this GIF, including sourcing the YouTube clip.
 No prizes for guessing what we watched this weekend…

 You can make a GIF using the video URL from a video hosting platform like YouTube or Vimeo, or by uploading your own video file.